yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 #### Page 53

-The statement,
+:notebook: The statement,

 > We can achieve this if the command itself is already idempotent, such as `apt-get update` ...

 `apt-get update` is arguably *not* idempotent as the command updates a catalog file after every run and may exit with a non-zero status.